yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ### Not globally ordered

-Transactions on non-overlapping rows may be applied in a different order on the sink cluster, than they were on the source cluster.
+Transactions on non-overlapping rows may be applied in a different order on the target cluster, than they were on the source cluster.

 ### Last writer wins